Nexuist/Cellular-Conquest/README.md

 ##### Running

+In a console:
+> python main.py

 The default game resolution is `1280x800`.
 Depending on your screen resolution, you may need to change this.
-You can do so in line 8.
+You can do so like this:
-TODO

-In a console:
-> python main.py
+> python main.py 500 800

+This will launch the game using a `500x800` resolution.

+> **NOTE:** I realize now that resolution is probably the wrong term (should be window size), but that's what I called it when I wrote the code so I'll keep this here for clarity's sake.

 ##### Gameplay